 Awards are based on applicants’ potential to become influential researchers, as well as their plans to expand their expertise in new and significant ways.
 The application should make a cohesive argument for how the applicant will expand his or her expertise.
 The research plan should evolve in conjunction with the development of new expertise, and the mentoring plan should describe how the proposed mentors will support applicants in acquiring that expertise.
 Proposed research plans must address questions that are relevant to policy and practice in the Foundation’s focus areas.

-In this focus area, we support studies that aim to build, test, or increase understanding of programs, policies, or practices to reduce inequality in the academic, social, behavioral, or economic outcomes of young people, especially on the basis of race, ethnicity, economic standing, language minority status, or immigrant origins.
+In this focus area, we fund research studies that aim to build, test, or increase understanding of programs, policies, or practices to reduce inequality in the academic, social, behavioral, or economic outcomes of young people ages 5-25 in the United States, along dimensions of race, ethnicity, economic standing, language minority status, or immigrant origins.

 Improving the Use of Research Evidence